rikster/html5-react-konva-cypress-firebase/README.md

 # HTML 5 Canvas Map - React, Konva, Cypress, Applitools & Firebase

-Welcome to the [Nearmap](nearmap.com) JS test.
+Welcome to this JS test.
 The purpose of this assignment is to test your familiarity with web development, JS, React, and TDD.

-## Task
+# Submission

 Finished Result: https://nearmap-test.firebaseapp.com/

+Note: Desktop only

+# Task

 Build a simple app using React.